 How Does CBT Work?

-- Identify any difficult situations or circumstances in your life.
+- Identify challenging conditions or situations in your life.

-- Recognize your feelings, emotions, and beliefs concerning these issues.
+- Be aware of your thoughts, feelings, and beliefs in relation to these concerns.

-- Understand when you’re thinking negatively or incorrectly.
+- Recognize when you’re thinking improperly or negatively.

 What Does Cognitive Behavioral Therapy Treat?